smox/OpenCellarBook/README.md

 # OpenCellarBook

-This application should help vintners to document all of the measures a vintner applies to there tanks.
+This application should help vintners to document all of the measures a vintner applies to his or her wines.
 In Austria this is called a "Kellerbuch".
 This application was generated using JHipster 6.10.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.10.1](https://www.jhipster.tech/documentation-archive/v6.10.1).

 ## Development